-Maps of the greenway trails and on-street bike route network
+All maps of the greenway trails, and on-street bike route network

 Each year, we hold an annual membership meeting, we host Springfield's Bike to Work Week, we put on a fall fundraising dinner outdoors, we teach bicycle education classes throughout the year.

 Greenways trails (also called "linear parks") preserved ribbons of nature throughout Springfield that typically follow stream corridors, and sometimes abandoned railroad right-of-way.
 These hard-surfaced paths have minimal grade and provide free public access for non-motorized uses; bicycling, walking, running, skating and wheelchair access.

 Ozark Greenways is a public-private partnership working closely with both private supporters and governmental agencies in order to make Springfield's greenway trail network a reality.
 Planning, advocacy, fundraising, easement acquisition, construction, promotion, public education and urban forestry stewardship are all activities of Ozark Greenways.

 In addition to the Trail Update information below, we're focusing efforts on our "Trails for Generations" fundraising campaign, to raise $850,000 for three very important greenway trail projects in the Springfield area that the community can help us build!
 These include: adding a…

 We cannot thank the O'Reilly and Wooten Families enough for their support of Ozark Greenways' mission since we began our work in 1991!
 On National Trails Day, June 4, 2016, we held a "ribbon-connecting" at the new trailhead connecting South Creek and Wilson's Creek greenways, c…